 - In February of 2017 Drs.
 Henning and Gordon made a presentation on behalf of the faculty divestment campaign to the Faculty Senate.
 Their written testimony can be found here.
 As of the end of the spring term 2017, 33% of all faculty had added their signature in support of the divestment resolution.
 The list of faculty signatories can be found here.
 More than 450 people have signed the student petition, which can be found here.

 - On May 1, 2017 the Gonzaga Student Body Association (GSBA) Senate voted nearly unanimously in favor of the Fossil Fuel Divestment resolution (22 yes, 1 no, 2 abstain).
 The official wording of the GSBA resolution can be found here.
 See the press release here.
 See Spokesman-Review coverage here.

 2017-2018 After a year of deliberation, conversation, and research, the Gonzaga Faculty Senate voted in favor of the resolution and an attached amendment on April 4, 2018.
 In May the Staff Assembly Executive Council adopted statement in support of the student divestment campaign.

 2018 December – The Gonzaga Board of Trustees voted unanimously to not divest from fossil fuels and continue its decision to seek to profit from the sale of the fossil fuels causing climate change.
 Find the Student FFG Campaign response here and the Faculty FFG Campaign response here.
 See more on our blog here.

-2019 Spring The struggle for divestment continues!
+The struggle for divestment continues!
 Contact us to join the effort.